 - Practice staff reviewed the needs of its local population and engaged with the Clinical Commissioning Group to secure improvements to services where these were identified.
-This included the provision of a rapid response GP to reduce avoidable attendance at accident and emergency. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
+This included the provision of a rapid response GP to reduce avoidable attendance at accident and emergency departments. - Patients said they found it easy to make an appointment with a named GP and there was continuity of care, with urgent appointments available the same day.
+However it was not always easy to get through to the practice by telephone. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
 Learning from complaints was shared with staff and other stakeholders.